 1. Date the written request is received by victim: 2.
+Na 2.
 Name of victim: 3.
+Yo 3.
 Your name (if different from victim's): 4.
 Name(s) of other family member(s) listed on the lease: 5.
-Residence of victim: 6.
+Res sidence of victim: 6.
 Name of the accused perpetrator (if known and can be safely disclosed): 7.
 Relationship of the accused perpetrator to the victim: 8.
-Date(s) and times(s) of incident(s) (if known): 10.
-Location of incident(s): In your own words, briefly describe the incident(s):

-This is to certify that the information provided on this form is true and correct to the best of myknowledge and recollection, and that the individual named above in Item 2 is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
-I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.
+Da te(s) and times(s) of incident(s) (if known): 10.
+L ocation of incident(s): In your own words, briefly describe the incident(s): and rec s to certify that the information provided on this form is true and correct to the best of myknowledge collection, and that the individual named above in Item 2 is or has been a victim of domestic violence, dating ce, sexual assault, or stalking.
+I acknowledge that submission of false information could jeopardize program lity and could be the basis for denial of admission, termination of assistance, or eviction.
+Signat ureSigned on (Date) 1 hour provid domes Reporting Burden: The public reporting burden for this collection of information is estimated to average per response.
+This includes the time for collecting, reviewing, and reporting the data.
+Theinformation ed is to be used by the housing provider to request certification that the applicant or tenant is a victim of tic violence, dating violence, sexual assault, or stalking.
+The information is subject to the confidentiality ements of VAWA.
+This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.